OpenDSA/OpenDSA/RST/en/Glossary.rst

       vertices on the path are distinct.

    simple type
-      A type whose values contain no subparts.
+      A :term:`data type` whose values contain no subparts.
       An example is the integers.

    simulating recursion
       If a programming language does not support :term:`recursion`,